What Are Outbound Logistics? Processes & KPIs

 While outbound logistics is the process of fulfilling consumer demand—through selling, shipping, and delivering products to the customer, the inbound logistics process is all about obtaining raw materials or products.
 Together, inbound and outbound logistics comprise the majority of business operations for an eCommerce company.

-Outbound Logistics Processes
+Outbound Logistics Management & Processes

 Processing